CH

 • Contracts of sale of goods or services- disputes concerning the applicable terms (battle of the forms), misdelivery, defective products and the application of the Sale of Goods Act.

-• Celine has also appeared in the Commercial Court and Circuit Commercial Court seeking to obtain summary judgment, strike out or default judgment- often involving defendants in foreign jurisdictions and advising on potential issues concerning enforcement.
+• Celine has also appeared in the Commercial Court and Circuit Commercial Court to obtain summary judgment, strike out or default judgment- often involving defendants in foreign jurisdictions and advising on potential issues concerning enforcement.

-• Practical or procedural matters in past or ongoing commercial cases include advising on time bars, limitation, adding or removing a party or substituting a party to proceedings, applications for alternative service and advising on jurisdictional gateways and service of proceedings in foreign jurisdictions.
+• Practical or procedural matters in past or ongoing commercial cases include advising on: time bars, limitation, adding or removing a party or substituting a party to proceedings and advising on jurisdictional gateways.

 As junior counsel: